pfriedland/distributed-der/DESIGN_HIGHLEVEL.md

 - No inbound connectivity required to DER sites
 - Cloud services operate outside BES Cyber System definitions
 - Edge agents enforce least-privilege communication
-- Legacy SCADA remains the sole ICCP/BES interface
+- Legacy SCADA remains the sole ICCP/RTU BES interface

 By design, the SaaS platform minimizes the number of assets that could be classified as BES Cyber Assets or BES Cyber Systems.